stackrox/central-login/README.md

 Before being able to exchange tokens, the ACS Central instance needs to be configured to allow exchanging tokens originating from GitHub Action workflow runs.

-At the current time, this only works via API, see the sample configuration below:
+For more information on how to configure this, follow the [RHACS documentation](https://docs.openshift.com/acs/4.4/operating/manage-user-access/configure-short-lived-access.html).

+Below is a sample configuration via API you can use:
 ```bash
 curl \
   https://<central-endpoint>/v1/auth/m2m \